kylesnap/ernest/tests/testthat/_snaps/sampler-class.md

 ---

-    `sampling` must be an object with class ernest_sampling, not an empty list.
+    `lrps` must be an object with class ernest_lrps, not an empty list.

----

-    `log_lik_fn` must be an object with class ernest_likelihood, not the string "sum".